 Will the WebTitan DNS filter cover remote workers?

-Yes.
-WebTitan allows administrators to carefully control the content that can be accessed using all corporate devices, no matter where they are used to access the Internet.
+The WebTitan DNS filter covers remote workers using corporate devices.
+WebTitan includes an agent that can be deployed on most corporate devices, no matter where they are used to access the Internet.
 You may wish to apply different content controls for remote workers than office-based workers.
 Administrators have full control and can quickly and easily enforce Internet policies through the web-based user interface.

 Does TitanHQ have an MSP program?

-Yes.
-The TitanSHIELD MSP program allows managed service providers to implement and deliver the full range of TitanHQ cybersecurity solutions directly to their client base.
-Members of the TitanSHIELD program have a dedicated account manager, assigned sales engineer support, access to the partner program hotline and knowledge base, and they get 24/7 priority technical support and access to online technical training material and a host of sales enablement tools.
+TitanHQ has an MSP program called TitanSHIELD.
+The program allows managed service providers to implement and deliver the full range of TitanHQ cybersecurity solutions directly to their client base.
+Members of the TitanSHIELD program have a dedicated account manager, assigned sales engineer support, and access to the partner program hotline and knowledge base.
+MSPs also get 24/7 priority support, access to online technical training materials, and a host of sales enablement tools.

 Is the WebTitan DNS filter equivalent to Cisco Umbrella?

-In many respects, the WebTitan DNS filter is a direct swap for Cisco Umbrella but has several important advantages.
+The WebTitan DNS filter is not equivalent to Cisco Umbrella because the WebTitan DNS filter has several important advantages.
 It is easier to use, the cost is far lower, and customers benefit from industry-leading customer support.
 WebTitan also has many features for MSPs that are not provided by Cisco.
 We recommend taking advantage of our free trial to put the solution to the test and see for yourself.